 On the database configuration page, enter your database configuration details.
 Your database username is: root, database password: (leave empty), database name: mysql, host name: 127.0.0.1.
 At the end, click next to proceed to the last installation stage.

-On the overview stage, you’ll be shown all of the configuration settings you did on the configuration and database configuration stages of installing Joomla.
+On the overview stage, you will be shown all of the configuration settings you did on the configuration and database configuration stages of Joomla installation.
 If all of the settings are okay, click on install to begin the installation of Joomla on Android.

-On the last page (after installing Joomla), you’ll be asked to remove the installation folder, else, you won’t be able to proceed!
+On the last page (after installing Joomla), you will be asked to remove the installation folder, else, you will not be able to proceed!
 Click on remove installation folder to remove it.